thomson3914/Subway-Time/README.md

 # Subway-Time
-Subway Time is a Firebase database - Bootcamp Week 7 Homework
+Subway-Time is a New York City MTA Schedule - UCF Bootcamp Week 7 Homework

 ## Requirements
-In this assignment, I create a train schedule application that incorporates Firebase to host arrival and departure data.
-My app will retrieve and manipulate this information with Moment.js. https://thomson3914.github.io/Subway-Time/  provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+In this assignment, I created a train schedule application for the 59th Street & Columbus Circle Subway station.
+It incorporates Firebase to host arrival and departure data.
+My app retrieves and manipulates this information with Moment.js.
+It provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Check It Out -  https://thomson3914.github.io/Subway-Time/

 ## Technologies Used